openebs-archive/openebs-docs/docs/alphafeatures.md

 The node components make use of the host iSCSI binaries for iSCSI connection management.
 Depending on the OS, the Jiva operator will have to be modified to load the required iSCSI files into the node pods.

-OpenEBS Jiva CSI driver components can be installed by running the following command:
+OpenEBS Jiva CSI driver components can be installed by running the following command.

 Depending on the base OS, select the appropriate deployment file.

 For Ubuntu 16.04 and CentOS: